Airbus restructuring hit by wrangling among European partners

 Airbus said it had been unable to reach a "consensus" on the restructuring, particularly over which plants in which countries would handle the manufacturing and final assembly of the new A350 plane.

-Airbus' main factory is in Toulouse, where it is headquartered and employs 11,500 people.
+Airbus' main factory is in Toulouse, where it is headquartered and where it employs 11,500 people.
 Among its German plants, the company employs more than 10,000 staff in Hamburg, where final assembly of three models takes place.

 In the UK, it has plants at Filton, near Bristol, and Broughton, in North Wales, employing more than 11,000 staff.